1EdTech Learner Information Package Accessibility for LIP Conformance Specification

 It is your sole responsibility to evaluate the usefulness, accuracy, and completeness of the Specification as it relates to you.

-Please refer to Document Name: IMS Learner Information Package Accessibility for LIP Conformance Specification Revision: 18 June 2003
+Please refer to Document Name: 1EdTech Learner Information Package Accessibility for LIP Conformance Specification Revision: 18 June 2003